 The Staff Collective includes ongoing employees.

 The Community Advisory Council is a group of esteemed community partners and elders who are vested in this work as it interconnects with social justice work locally and beyond.
+This group is still in the formation stages and is the final aspect of the system to be implemented.